HL7/US-Core-STU3/pages/_includes/us-core-vitalsigns-intro.md

-This IG uses the Vital Signs Profile formal definitions from the FHIR [Observation] resource.
-However this IG provides the following additional guidance which sets the minimum expectations for recording, searching and fetching vital signs associated with a patient.
+﻿This Implementation Guide uses the [Vital Signs Profile] formal definitions from the FHIR [Observation] resource.
+However, this Implementation Guide provides the following additional guidance which sets the minimum expectations for recording, searching and fetching vital signs associated with a patient.
 Together they identify which elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**